Writing a Data Engineer resume?

 So, always add your Github, Stackoverflow or personal portfolio to your Data Engineer resume header.

-Now that you are going to build a good first impression, let’s ensure that you keep delivering the same level of impact everywhere.
+You’ve built a good first impression so far.
+Let’s ensure that you keep delivering the same level of impact everywhere.

 Let’s nail down that professional experience statement.